-The Ainokaze Toyama Railway is a semi-private railway company in Toyama Prefecture.
+The Ainokaze Toyama Railway is a third-sector railway company in Toyama Prefecture.
 It is owned by a mixture of local government and local businesses.
-The company operates a railway line between Kurikara Station in Ishikawa Prefecture and Ichiburi in Niigata Prefecture.
-Previously this line was part of the Hokuriku Main Line, but was separated from the JR railway network in March 2015, when the Hokuriku Shinkansen was extended to Toyama Station and Kanazawa Station.
+The company operates the former JR Hokuriku Main Line section across Toyama Prefecture.
+Its company section runs between Kurikara Station in Ishikawa Prefecture and Ichiburi Station in Niigata Prefecture, with Kurikara connecting to IR Ishikawa Railway and Ichiburi connecting to the Echigo Tokimeki Railway Nihonkai Hisui Line.
+This section was separated from the JR railway network in March 2015, when the Hokuriku Shinkansen was extended to Toyama Station and Kanazawa Station.

 An Ainokaze Toyama local train bound for Tomari at Kanazawa Station